 Father Mark Michael is a native of rural Western Maryland.
 He is a graduate of Duke University and Wycliffe Hall, Oxford.
 Prior to moving to Potomac, Father Mark served Saint Timothy’s Episcopal Church in Herndon, Virginia; Christ Episcopal Church in Cooperstown, New York; and Saint Paul’s Episcopal Church in Sharpsburg, Maryland and was assistant chaplain and a history and religion master at Saint James School.
 He and his wife Allison have two sons and a dog.

-In addition to serving as the Assistant Priest for Youth Ministry at St. Francis, Mac is currntly studying for a PhD in historical theology at the Catholic University of America in Washington, DC.
+In addition to serving at St. Francis, Allison is studying for a PhD in Historical & Systematic theology at the Catholic University of America in Washington, DC.

 You can reach Pastor Allison at firstname.lastname@example.org or 301-365-2055.